torquebox/torquebox.org/drafts/transactions.md

 what I mean.

 Up until we officially release TorqueBox 2.0, the API is subject to further coagulation.
-Feedback is always appreciated, of course, so [keep those cards and letters coming in!](http://www.youtube.com/watch?v=1mzmO8eovt8)
+Feedback is always appreciated, of course, especially if you're able to test some of the database types we don't have access to, so
+[keep those cards and letters coming in!](http://www.youtube.com/watch?v=1mzmO8eovt8)

 # Acknowledgments